middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute.md

 Up to 12 credits may be transferred if they are earned in a Middlebury School Abroad program.

 Students must earn a grade of B or above in order to receive credit toward the MIIS degree for a course from another Middlebury program.
-Credits earned at any of the Middlebury programs that are used toward the MIIS language requirement <span style="text-decoration:underline">will</span> be included in the calculation of the student’s GPA.
+Credits earned at any of the Middlebury programs that are used toward the MIIS language requirement **will** be included in the calculation of the student’s GPA.

 **c.
 Credits earned prior to matriculation**

 Language or ICC coursework taken prior to enrolling in the Language Studies program at MIIS is not transferrable.
-The only exception is coursework taken in SILP or Middlebury’s Summer Language School in the summer <span style="text-decoration:underline">directly preceding</span> enrollment in the MA program.
+The only exception is coursework taken in SILP or Middlebury’s Summer Language School in the summer **directly preceding** enrollment in the MA program.
 Students may apply to use 2-4 SILP or Middlebury Summer Language School credits toward their MIIS degree.

 **6\.
 GSIPM courses which fulfill the LS credit requirement**